frankhale/toby/README.md

 edit this to your liking.
 If at anytime you edit this file and run Toby it will update your database importing any new videos you put there.

-**_NOTE: Although it hasn't been done yet it'd be trivial to replace this with JSON data loaded from the filesystem._**
+**NOTE**: Although it hasn't been done yet it'd be trivial to replace this with JSON data loaded from the filesystem.

 ## Author(s)